 Statistics on Medi-Cal eligibles, Medi-Cal access, Medi-Cal & women's health, and more.

 California Department of Public Health: Statistics

 Statistics on HIV/AIDS, births & deaths, pregnancy, maternal and child health, communicable diseases, marriages, and more.

 California Health Interview Survey

 "The California Health Interview Survey (CHIS) is the largest state health survey in the United States.
 It is a telephone survey conducted every two years on public health topics and access to health care."
 The web site contains the questionnaires, data files, and AskCHIS, an online data query system.
 (Requires one-time, free registration).

-California Healthcare Atlas by the California Office of Statewide Health Planning and Development
+California Healthcare Atlas (California Office of Statewide Health Planning and Development)

 This interactive GIS mapping application allows users to get information on hospitals and healthcare facilities such as location, finance, utilization and annual patient summary reports.